turingschool/curriculum/source/topics/guard.markdown

 end
 ```

-Which defines a group of watchers named `test`.
+Which will contain a set of Minitest watchers.

 ### Add a Watcher